skhanal5/clip-farmer/README.md

 ```
 This will produce a link where you can authorize the application to access your account with the necessary
 scopes.
 Once the authorization flow is complete, it will fetch the OAuth token and set it as an environment variable
 for later use.
-One side effect, is that this will also produce a `tiktok_oauth_resp.json` file which will allow us
+One side effect is that this will also produce a `tiktok_oauth_resp.json` file which will allow us
 to re-use existing tokens and refresh tokens on expiration.

 #### Clips